 Indigenous Student Success Strategy Advisory Committee

 The committee formed in 2008 and completed an eight-month study to identify remaining barriers to Indigenous student recruitment and program completion at Sask Polyech.
 The final report contains 21 recommendations.

-The steering committee continues to guide strategy implementation, provide support to the institution’s process of Indigenization and look for new ways to ensure the institution remains engaged in discussion.
+The advisory committee continues to guide strategy implementation, provide support to the institution’s process of Indigenization and look for new ways to ensure the institution remains engaged in discussion.

 - Acts as champions for the Indigenous Student Success Strategy initiative;

 - Receives regular updates on the progress of the initiative;